jmoeckel/moliana/README.md

 The following lines show a general usage of Moliana.
 ```
 pDym = os.path.join('C:\Program Files (x86)\Dymola 2016\\bin64','Dymola.exe')
-pLib = os.path.join('example',TestModelicaLibrary')
+pLib = os.path.join('examples',TestModelicaLibrary')
-pRep = os.path.join('example',reports')
+pRep = os.path.join('examples',reports')
 dlc = moliana.DymolaMode(pLib, pDym, report_name ='example', report_path = pRep)
 dlc.execute_check('html')
 ```
 This will apply `DymolaMode` to the Modelica library `TestModelicaLibrary`.
 An Html report with file name `example.html` is generated in the folder `reports`.
-Both, the folder `reports` as well as the library are stored in the folder `example`.
+Both, the folder `reports` as well as the library are stored in the folder `examples`.

-More examples, especially one that shows how to compare reports, can be found in `./examples/examples_moliana.py` or in the wiki.
+More examples, especially one that shows how to compare reports, can be found in `./examples/examples.py` or in the [wiki](https://github.com/jmoeckel/moliana/wiki).

 ## Documentation of the API
-Take a look at the source code or at the wiki.
+Take a look at the source code or at the [wiki](https://github.com/jmoeckel/moliana/wiki).
 In both places, the complete API of Moliana is documented.

 ## Software Requirements
 * This module has been implemented and tested with Python 3.4.3 on a Windows 7 and Windows 10 platform.